 If you’re having money worries, we offer plenty of funding opportunities to ease the pressure on your finances during your studies – visit our funding pages to find out if you’re eligible and how to apply.

-For tips on day-to-day budgeting, managing your money and financial advice from our Student Funding Unit, go to our support and advice pages - see option above.
+For tips on day-to-day budgeting, managing your money and financial advice from our Student Funding Unit, go to our support and advice pages.

 If you fail to pay your tuition fees and other student debts